RosaMalandrino/LocalVoids/_pages/Method.md

 # The actual shape of voids

 The <tt>VIDE</tt> void finder performs a Voronoi tessellation on the tracers of the density field and merges the resulting cells with a watershed transform.
 As a result, void morphologies are very complex.
 In the following gif, we show the individual contributions to a single statistical void: samples from different realizations are represented through circles corresponding to the Voronoi cells making an individual void, with the black cross and circle represent the mean and effective radii.
-Finally, the yellow star and circle represent the mean posterior of the center and radius, as infered from our clustering procedure.
+Finally, the yellow star and circle represent the mean posterior of the center and radius, as inferred from our clustering procedure.

 ![image-center](../assets/gifs/void_10_VoronoiCells_avg_field.gif){: style="width:70%" .align-center}

 To characterize the shape of the void, we grid the space around the void center, and count how often a particular point is contained in a Voronoi cell.
 We define the Voronoi overlap rate, a quantity ranging from zero to one after appropriate normalization, which describes the environment around the void center.
 Higher values correspond to the most underdense part of the void, while lower values define to the boundaries.
 The left panel shows this function - which we name Voronoi cloud - overimposed to the sphere of effective volume.
 However, the volume of this cloud exceeds the statistical one, as the further outskirts are labeled as void only in a few realizations.
-Appropritate truncations of this cloud can yield the mean posterior volume (center panel) or probe the deeper interior of the void (right panel).
+Appropriate truncations of this cloud can yield the mean posterior volume (center panel) or probe the deeper interior of the void (right panel).
 Further details on the Voronoi clouds and how we perform the truncation can be found [here](VoronoiClouds.md){:target="_blank"}